 Nobody wants to set up a meeting with a nutritionist.
 Eating healthy is something that many believe they should be able to deal with on their own, and don’t see the value in a nutritionist.
 On top of that, you have to pay for the privilege of having someone else tell you what to do and what you can eat.
 Handing over that sort of control to your life is something that nobody is exactly enthusiastic about.
-There are certain situations, though, when seeing a nutritionist would be in your best interest.
+There are certain situations, though, when seeing a nutritionist would be in your best interest, such as when thinking about adding hemp oil to your life, since it helps with stress and anxiety, as well as pain.
 You might have to swallow up a bit of pride, but if one of the following applies to you, it would probably be in your best interest to call up a nutritionist and make an appointment.

 You Might Be Allergic to Something